DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 "Mobile's role is to bind the digital and physical selling environments together in a meaningful way for consumers."
 (Kilcourse & Rowen, 2014,
 p.
 22).
-The main reasons why retailers and advertisers are lagging behind are: budget and knowledge as well as mistrust on the part of consumers about (push) marketing (Shankar et al., 2010; Velti, 2013;
+The main reasons why retailers and advertisers are lagging behind are budget and knowledge as well as mistrust on the part of consumers about (push) marketing (Shankar et al., 2010; Velti, 2013;
 Kilcourse & Rowen, 2014).